python-ring-doorbell/python-ring-doorbell/README.rst

 Python Ring Door Bell is a library written in Python 2.7/3x that exposes the Ring.com devices as Python objects.

+*Currently Ring.com does not provide an official API.
+The results of this project are merely from reverse engineering.*

 Initializing your Ring object
 -----------------------------